joakimsk/py-scale/README.md

 # Setup of Moxa NPORT 5110A RS232-ETH Converter
 Manual [NPort_5100A_Series_Users_Manual_v2.pdf](http://support.elmark.com.pl/moxa/products/Serwery_portow_szeregowych/NPort_P5150A/manual/NPort_5100A_Series_Users_Manual_v2.pdf)

 Remember to upgrade to latest firmware, a lot of faults gets fixed.

 You can either use UDP or TCP Client / Server Mode on the converter.
 I recommend UDP since traffic will flow one way, and I prioritize in-time delivery of data more than accuracy.

 The <CR><LF> two-byte delimiter is represented by \x0d\x0a in hexadecimal, this can be used in "Data Packing" settings of the converter.

+# Tuning for best performance
+To check communication performance, use the simple display program, and record using a video.
+Count frames from weight increases on the panel, to when weight is equal in display program and STABLE is indicated (First parameter is ST).

+In my case, the video recorded was taken with 25 frames per second, and I counted 29 frames from initial weight is detected by scale untill display program shows same weight.
+29/25=1.16 sec, more or less.

+You can adjust baud rates and other settings to try to get better performance.

 # Windows Firewall
 If you have to deal with Windows, remember that the firewall is likely blocking your UDP packets.
 Add a rule to allow.